livewire/livewire/docs/actions.md

 </form>
 ```

-When a user clicks "Save", a network request is sent to the server to call the `save` action in the Livewire component.
+When a user clicks "Save", a network request is sent to the server to call the `save` action on the Livewire component.

-Let's say, for example, that a user is filling out this form on a slow internet connection.
-They click "Save", and nothing happens initially because the network request takes longer.
-They might wonder if the submission failed and attempt to click the "Save" button again while the first request is still out.
+But, let's imagine that a user is filling out this form on a slow internet connection.
+The user clicks "Save" and nothing happens initially because the network request takes longer than usual.
+They might wonder if the submission failed and attempt to click the "Save" button again while the first request is still being handled.

-In this case, there would be TWO requests for the same action out at the same time.
+In this case, there would be two requests for the same action being processed at the same time.

 To prevent this scenario, Livewire automatically disables the submit button and all form inputs inside the `<form>` element while a `wire:submit` action is being processed.
-This ensures that a form isn't submitted twice accidentally.
+This ensures that a form isn't accidentally submitted twice.

-To further lessen the confusion for users on slower connections, it is often helpful to show some loading indicator, whether a subtle background color change, or an SVG animation.
+To further lessen the confusion for users on slower connections, it is often helpful to show some loading indicator such as a subtle background color change or SVG animation.

 Livewire provides a `wire:loading` directive that makes it trivial to show and hide loading indicators anywhere on a page.
 Here's a short example of using `wire:loading` to show a loading message below the "Save" button: